ManskeLab/ManskeLab.github.io/index.md

 {% capture text %}

-We are always looking for participants for our studies.
+We are always looking for participants in our studies to get imaged.
+Participants include both healthy individuals and those suffering from musculoskeletal diseases.
 Follow the link to learn more.

 {%
   include button.html